miguelaristizabal/CHELSA_Download/README.md

    ```

 4. Run the CLI as usual (you can still pass `--aoi` or copy the bundled config).
 Replace `v0.2.0` with whichever tag you grabbed.
+5. The first time you run `chelsa-download --aoi ...`, the tool copies the bundled lists + `envicloud.conf` into `~/.chelsa-download/` so you have a writable workspace even though the package was installed from a release archive.

 ---